-At the same time as the supply and availability of land area is scarce, Hong Kong has experienced a big demand of property.
+At the same time as the supply and availability of land area is scarce, Hong Kong has experienced a big demand for property.

-The World Economic Forum has a chart showing the world’s most densely populated countries and territories, with Hong Kong on a fourth place.
+The World Economic Forum shows a chart showing the world’s most densely populated countries and territories, with Hong Kong in fourth place.

-As explained in my separate guide about buying property in Hong Kong, the Hong Kong government controls all the land, individual buyers and companies can lease land for 50 years.
+As explained in my separate guide about buying property in Hong Kong, the Hong Kong government controls all the land and individual buyers and companies can lease land for 50 years.

 This bidding process has resulted in sky-high prices as developers bid hardly to get hold of land plots.
 Naturally, the developers need to increase property prices to make a profit.

-Giving you an example, Sun Hung Kai Properties is a Hong Kong based developer that acquired 131,000 square meters of of residential land at Hong Kong’s old airport for USD 3.2 billion, making an all-time high record.
+Giving you an example, Sun Hung Kai Properties is a Hong Kong-based developer that acquired 131,000 square meters of residential land at Hong Kong’s old airport for USD 3.2 billion, making an all-time high record.

 Hong Kong is one of the richest regions in the world with a GDP per capita of around USD 47,000.

 There’s a big upper class with much money to invest.
 Combine this with a great influx of wealthy foreign investors, especially from Mainland China, and you probably get the equation.

 Previously, foreign investors flocked to the Hong Kong market thanks to its high rental yields.
 But, rental yields are currently in decline and in July 2020, rental yields dropped to 1.8% for larger homes.
 Below is a summary: